gnqHuy/aha-airline/README.md

 - **Multi-Language Support**: Add support for multiple languages to reach a broader audience.
 - **Payment Gateway Integration**: Expand payment options with PayPal, Stripe, and other popular services.

-## Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue to suggest improvements.

 ---